UnknownAtom/UnknownAtom/README.md

 a 16-year-old student.

-hobby is playing Touhou STG.
+My hobby is playing Touhou STG.

 Learning Python recently.

+It is hard to learn Python.